Skip to main content

 Download and install from PostgreSQL Downloads

-1. Verify credentials - Check host, port, username, and database in your config
+1. Double-check host, port, username, password, database in config (or use DBDOCK_DB_URL / DATABASE_URL)

 psql -h HOST -p PORT -U USERNAME -d DATABASE

-6. Use .pgpass - For enhanced security, consider using .pgpass instead of environment variables:
+5. Use .pgpass — For enhanced security, use .pgpass instead of env vars:

 touch ~/.pgpass